Tornado season deadliest since 2011 after severe weather outbreaks in Tennessee, South

 "Nighttime tornadoes are more than twice as likely to be deadly than tornadoes that occur during the day," Dean said Thursday.

-The reason is a combination of people sleeping, not listening to the news, and not being able to see severe weather coming, according to Dean.
+The reason is a combination of people sleeping, not listening to the news or having their phones silent, in addition to not being able to see severe weather coming, according to Dean.

 CLICK HERE FOR THE FOX NEWS APP